oumi-ai/oumi/docs/.sphinx/index.rst

 1. :doc:`Introduction <links/usage>` - Learn about the core concepts and philosophy behind LeMa.
 2. :doc:`Installation <links/dev_setup>` - Get LeMa up and running on your system.
-3. :doc:`Quickstart` - Dive into a simple example to see LeMa in action.
-4. `A tour of our library <https://github.com/openlema/lema/blob/main/notebooks/LeMa%20-%20A%20Tour.ipynb>`_ - Take a comprehensive tour of LeMa's features.
+3. `A tour of our library <https://github.com/openlema/lema/blob/main/notebooks/LeMa%20-%20A%20Tour.ipynb>`_ - Take a comprehensive tour of LeMa's features.

 Tutorials
 ---------